Synchronization in Anonymous Networks Under Arbitrary Dynamics: Introduction

-In this paper, we introduce our \emph{Continuous-Dynamics Synchronizer}, or {\em \synchronizer -Synchronizer} for short.
-The \synchronizer -Synchronizer is the first deterministic synchronizer that allows algorithms designed for a synchronous anonymous network with continuous adversarial dynamics to execute correctly in a semi-synchronous anonymous network under a weakly fair scheduler and the same network dynamics.
-Specifically, our \synchronizer-Synchronizer transforms an algorithm $\synchAlgo$ designed for a {\em synchronous} dynamic network under {\em continuous arbitrary edge-dynamics} given by a time-varying graph $\synchGraph$ into an algorithm $\NonsynchAlgo$ that works under a {\em weakly-fair node activation scheduler} in a {\em semi-synchronous} dynamic network under {\em continuous arbitrary edge-dynamics} given by a time-varying graph $\NonsynchGraph$.
-Unlike synchronizers that assume eventual stabilization and for which one can compare executions of the original algorithm and the transformed algorithms on the same stabilized network, in our setting, there is no guarantee that the network ever stabilizes and there is no guarantee that $\synchGraph$ and $\NonsynchGraph$ are identical, which should not be surprising.
-This necessitates a {\em non-triviality} requirement on synchronizers for networks with continuous arbitrary dynamics.
-The overall requirements for such synchronizers are captured by the following conditions, which are satisfied by our \synchronizer -Synchronizer:
+In this paper, we introduce our \emph{Arbitrary-Dynamics Synchronizer}, or {\em \synchronizer -Synchronizer} for short.
+The \synchronizer -Synchronizer is the first {\em deterministic} synchronizer that allows algorithms designed for a synchronous anonymous network with arbitrary adversarial dynamics to execute correctly in a semi-synchronous anonymous, arbitrary dynamics network under a {\em weakly-fair node activation scheduler}.
+Specifically, {\em our \synchronizer-Synchronizer transforms any algorithm $\synchAlgo$ designed for a {\em synchronous} dynamic network under arbitrary edge-dynamics given by a time-varying graph $\synchGraph$ into an algorithm $\NonsynchAlgo$ that correctly simulates $\synchAlgo$ under a {\em weakly-fair scheduler} in a {\em semi-synchronous} dynamic network under arbitrary edge-dynamics given by a time-varying graph $\NonsynchGraph$}.

-\begin{itemize} \item {\bf (Correctness)} The simulated synchronous execution is valid: For any $\NonsynchGraph$ and $i\geq 0$, there exists an $\synchGraph$ such that the state of each node at the end of phase $i$ (where phases are maintained by the synchronizer) of the semi-synchronous execution of $\NonsynchAlgo$ under $\NonsynchGraph$ and a weakly-fair scheduler is equal to the state of each node at the end of step $i$ in a synchronous execution of $\synchAlgo$ under $\synchGraph$. ({Theorem~\ref{thm:safety}})
+Unlike other synchronizers that assume eventual stabilization and for which one can compare executions of the original algorithm and the transformed algorithm on the same stabilized network, in our setting, there is no guarantee that the network ever stabilizes and there is no guarantee that $\synchGraph$ and $\NonsynchGraph$ are identical, which should not be surprising.
+This necessitates a {\em non-triviality} requirement on synchronizers for networks with arbitrary dynamics.
+The overall requirements for such synchronizers are captured by the following three general conditions (in bold), which we then indicate how they are satisfied by our \synchronizer -Synchronizer. \begin{itemize} \item {\bf (Correctness) The simulated synchronous execution is valid}: We show that for any $\NonsynchGraph$ and $i\geq 0$, there exists a $\synchGraph$ such that the state of each node at the end of phase $i$ (where phases are maintained by the synchronizer) of the semi-synchronous execution of $\NonsynchAlgo$ under $\NonsynchGraph$ and a weakly-fair scheduler is equal to the state of each node at the end of $i$-th step of a synchronous execution of $\synchAlgo$ under $\synchGraph$. ({Theorem~\ref{thm:safety}})